kazisohrabuddintitu/Machine_Learning/README.md

 # Machine Learning
+It is the process of teaching computers to learn from data.
+There are three types of ML:

+'Supervised learning'
+'Unsupervised learning'
+'Reinforcement learning'

 ## 01_Model on titanic dataset
 I have tried to build a model using RandomForestRegressor based on titanic dataset which gives a prediction on survival.
 RandomForestRegressor is a machine learning algorithm that works by creating a team of decision makers called "decision trees."